Sisters (Amaterasu Goddess of Sun and Holy Mary of Civitavecchia)Various elements:

 IT

-Nel 1995 una piccola statua della Vergine Maria, che si trovava nel giardino della famiglia Gregori a Civitavecchia e proveniente dal santuario cristiano di Medjugorje (Bosnia ed Erzegovina), fu vista lacrimare sangue per quattordici volte, suscitando stupore sia a livello mediatico che tra i credenti e il clero.
-Da allora la statuetta, custodita nella parrocchia locale di Sant'Agostino, è esposta alla venerazione dei fedeli.
+Nel 1995, una piccola statua della Vergine Maria, collocata nel giardino della famiglia Gregori a Civitavecchia e proveniente dal santuario cristiano di Medjugorje (Bosnia ed Erzegovina), fu vista lacrimare sangue per quattordici volte, suscitando stupore sia tra i media sia tra credenti e membri del clero.
+Da allora, la statuetta, custodita nella parrocchia locale di Sant’Agostino, è esposta alla venerazione dei fedeli.

-Holy Mary of Civitavecchia (2013) è una copia identica di quella statua, acquistata sul sito del negozio di suvenier di
+Holy Mary of Civitavecchia è una copia della statua originale, acquistata tramite il negozio di souvenir ufficiale di Medjugorje.

-Statue of Liberty in Ishinomaki damaged by tsunami of March 11 of 2011, Japan
+Statue of Liberty of Ishinomaki damaged by the tsunami on March 11, 2011, Japan.

-One of the many reports in the national press about the “Miracle of Civitavecchia”, Il Messaggero, April 13, 1995, p.
-8
+An article from the national press concerning the “Miracle of Civitavecchia,” published in Il Messaggero, April 13, 1995, p.
+8.

-Ryts Monet, AMATERASU GODDESS OF SUN, installation view at Museums Quartier Wien Q21, Vienna, Austria, 2019
+installation view at Museums Quartier Wien Q21, Vienna, Austria, 2019.

 Photograph by Pablo Chiereghin